AdaCore/ada-spark-rfcs/considered/rfc-generalized-finalization.md

 Rationale and alternatives
 ==========================

-The rationale for defining the `No_Raise` aspect in such a way will be put here because it's essentially linked to its use in Finalization.
+The rationale for defining the relaxation of errors in `Relaxed_Finalization` mode, and the `No_Raise` aspect in such a way will be put here.
 We think it's fundamental that:

 1. In development/testing setups, a finalizer raising an exception is as noisy as possible and crashes the application early